Synonyms: Malus pashia, Sorbus variolosa, Pyrus crenata ,Pyrus kumaoni ,Pyrus nepalensis ,Pyrus variolosa ,

 Kainth is a multipurpose tree for the local people.
 They harvest it from wild habitat as source of food, fodder, fuel, medicine, wood and material.
-Kainth fruits are edible and eaten both raw or cooked.
+Kainth fruits are edible and eaten both raw and cooked.
 These are also dried to ensure their availability in off season.
-Dried fruits are also used in various sweet dishes and baked items.
+Dried fruits are used in various sweet dishes and baked items.

 The fruit is usually bletted 1, but even then it is not sweet 2.
 These are tasty when fully ripe, even when dried 3.Birds specially sparrows collect unripe kainth fruits and place inside stored heap of dried grass for ripening, local people when use this dried grass as fodder collect and enjoy these delicious, sweet ripen kainth fruits.

 Tender shoot terminals, young leaves and flowers of kainth are edible and cooked into vegetables, A delicious local traditional dish ‘kachru’ is also made from flowers along with basen other greens and spices.
 It is generally eaten as a snack with chutney or tomato ketchup.
 Kainth flowers are bitter in taste so its good to add other greens also.

 Kainth wood is considered durable and locally used to make furniture and other household items like mortar, agricultural tools and walking- sticks etc.